kellyshee/notebook/README.md

 # notebook
-General math notebook.
+General math notebook. <br />
 This is a line from Rstudio.
+Another new line using two spaces.